zubinchopra/portaldocs/portal-sdk/templates/top-extensions-csharp-test-framework.md

 samplesPart.Click();
 ```

-You can find blades in a simmilar way using the **Portal.FindSingleBladeByTitle** method.
+You can find blades in a similar way using the **Portal.FindSingleBladeByTitle** method.
 You can then find parts within the blade using the **Blade.FindSinglePartByTitle** method, as in the following example.

 ```cs
 var blade = portal.FindSingleBladeByTitle(samplesTitle);